 We check the range of each cordless phone by measuring the call quality on different floors within our laboratory and through steel and brick walls.

 Our test finds out at exactly what distance the signal drops so you can work out whether the phone will work in every room in your house.
-We also note whether any of phones warn the user if the signal is getting too weak.
+We also note whether the phone will warn the user if the signal is getting too weak before cutting off.

 How reliable is the brand?